Tofutush/oc-webring/README.md

   "tags": [
     "(Optional) Tags like genre and stuff"
   ],
-  "button": "(Optional) URL of a 88x31 button.
+  "icon": "(Optional) an icon, preferrably square but as long as it's not too long or too thin it should be fine.
+Will be changed after I downloaded it to reflect the local path instead.", "button": "(Optional) URL of a 88x31 button.
 Will be changed after I downloaded it to reflect the local path instead.", "cw": "(Optional) Content warnings.
 Like is it 18+?
 Does it have flashy lights?
 Sensitive topics?", "featured": { // optional: a featured character.
 Name and URL are required *if* you wanna fill this.